 Good walking poles can reduce the impact on your knees and leg joints by up to 20 per cent.
 Trekking poles are particularly useful when descending as the load on your joints increases exponentially when going downhill.

-We recommend getting light-weight (around 350 grams per pair) and adjustable trekking poles as they are easy to store and versatile.Black Diamond walking poles are excellent, so are Leki poles.
+We recommend getting light-weight (around 350 grams per pair) and adjustable trekking poles as they are easy to store and versatile.Black Diamond walking poles (see our review of the Black Diamond Distance poles) are excellent, so are Leki poles (read our review of the Leki Micro Vario poles here).
 Recommended Options on Amazon

 Many people suffer from dehydration at high altitudes.
 You should aim to drink 2-3 litres of water a day.
 Heatstroke and dizziness is common for dehydrated trekkers.